 On December 2, 2014, the vessel experienced power loss for ~10 min, during which time it drifted without propulsion.
-The incident occurred at ~6 pm, when the ship was en-rote to port call Cozumel Mexico and off Cuba’s northern coast.
+The incident occurred at ~6 pm when the ship was en-route to port call Cozumel Mexico and off Cuba’s northern coast.
 Unofficial sources reported black smoke coming from the fore part of the vessel, right before the power failure.

 |20 August 2012||Crew / Passenger Crimes|

 On August 20, 2012, the UK’s Mirror news media published online pictures of a male crew doing lines of cocaine in his cabin during break time.
 The report (based on an interview with a whistle-blower / former Disney employee) stated that sniffing coke is a common practice on board MS Disney Dream, along with the casual sex and excessive drinking parties in crew cabins – “almost every night”.

 The former crew claimed they bought the cocaine for GBP 15 / USD 25 a gram, which is ~1/4 of the street price in the UK.
 He also stated that the local drug was of better quality (4 times stronger).